 Reviewing your recruitment needs

-In determining how best to respond to organisational needs it is essential that you carry out a thorough review of the work to be undertaken, you gain a clear understanding of what the requirements are, and how they fit into the wider needs of your department and overall strategy.
+In determining how best to respond to organisational needs it is essential that you carry out a thorough review of the work to be undertaken, to gain a clear understanding of what the requirements are, and how they fit into the wider needs of your department and overall strategy.

 Here are some initial questions to consider: